liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/actions/declaring-endpoints.md

 weight: 7
 ---

 In a typical REST scenario, we have endpoints, which indicate how to access a resource.
-Endpoints have an URL and an HTTP method (`POST`, `PUT`...) that binds them to an specific place with an specific contract (the method).
+Endpoints have an URL and an HTTP method (`POST`, `PUT`...) that binds them to a specific place with a specific contract (the method).
 For example, this is all you need in typical Java API libraries to create a `GET` endpoint on a `BlogPosting` resource:

 ```java JAX-RS
 @GET